rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 I stowed my skis on my pack and began post-holing into waist-deep snow, punching through the wind-hammered crust endemic to so much of Rockies alpine terrain.

 My hazard assessment had been that if the snow in the gully slid, it would likely have a small volume, and I’d go for a short ride down the centre of the broad ridge—hardly a terrain trap.
 The ridge had a low-enough angle (we’d been switchbacking up it on skins until that point) that I was not concerned about rocketing down it if the snow failed.
-(Or worse—tomahawking.)
+Or worse—tomahawking.

-Nearing the middle of my boot-pack, the wind pocket inside the gully released (maybe a size 0.5).
-All around me, the formerly stiff snow unzipped into large chunks, like a taught guitar string snapping.
+Nearing the middle of my boot-pack, the wind pocket inside the gully released—maybe a size 0.5.
+All around me, the snow unzipped into large chunks, like a taught guitar string snapping and fraying like a ripped tendon.

 Flipped over backwards, I was now sliding on my back, backpack and skis below me, head-first down the gully, like an inverted beetle.
 I distinctly remember trying to sense my velocity and if it was exponentially increasing.
 Thankfully, I came to a stop, unburied, where the slope-angle relaxed a few meters down.
+Gravity and friction in equilibrium.

 Unharmed, I righted myself and regrouped with my partners.
 My boots had filled with snow between the plastic shell and inner liners, which I cleared while waiting for my heart rate to settle.
 At my high point in the gulley, the avalanche crown was perhaps two feet deep at worst, tapering as it extended horizontally a few meters in each direction.
 Wind effect in the gully had created at least one buried weak layer in the snowpack, which the outer wind slab had slid on once my boot-packing had compromised its structural integrity.